 Taking one quote from the Apple website: “A Mac offers a built-in firewall, doesn’t advertise its existence on the Net, and isn’t compromised within an hour of being turned on.”
 The implication here is that a PC would be compromised that quickly (otherwise this isn’t an argument in favour of choosing a Mac).

-Anyway, if you have a weak (or non-existent) password then this will make it a lot easier for people to do bad things, and this problem isn’t specific to Windows.
+If you have a weak (or non-existent) password then this will make it a lot easier for people to do bad things, and this problem isn’t specific to Windows.
 For instance, in Clifford Stoll’s book “The Cuckoo’s Egg”, he talks about widespread use of default passwords on government/military computers (running VMS/UNIX) during the 1980s.
 On p223 (in my paperback edition), he describes an attacker logging into Air Force Systems Command, Space Division; username “Field” and password “Service” gave access to a completely privileged account.

 A related issue is the way that passwords are stored.
 As a general rule of thumb, a system should never store passwords in “plain text”.
 Instead, it would normally apply some kind of one-way function (aka hashing), and store the resulting values.
 For instance, if my password was “Apple”, this might get hashed to “123”, whereas if my password was “apple” then this might get hashed to “456”.
 In other words, a small difference in the original password will correspond to a large difference in the hash.
 The idea is that it’s very easy to get from the password to the hash, but pretty much impossible to go from the hash back to the password.
 When you log in to your computer, it will work out the hash for the password you typed, and then compare it to the stored hash; it doesn’t directly compare the password you typed to the correct password.